 Breathing meditation can be done in any setting, but since your goal is to fall asleep, your eyes should be closed.
 There are ways to energize with breathing meditation, and ways to calm down.
 The latter often means extending your exhales slightly longer than you inhales.

 For a more structured sleep-inducing technique, check out Harvard trained medical doctor and holistic medicine guru Dr. Andrew Weil’s explanation of the 4-7-8 method.
 In it, you inhale through your nose to a count of four, hold the breath to a count of seven, and and exhale through your mouth to a count of eight.

 “This breathing exercise is a natural tranquilizer for the nervous system,” Weil has said.
 “Unlike tranquilizing drugs, which are often effective when you first take them but then lose their power over time, this exercise is subtle when you first try it, but gains in power with repetition and practice.”

-If the progressive muscle relaxation or breathing methods seem to take too much effort, there is an even easier way.
+If the breathing methods seem to take too much effort, there is an even easier way.
 Remember the old insomnia advice concerning counting sheep?
 The sheep are optional; the counting is key.